Undoing Gevent's monkey-patching

 your script and attempts to execute the proper function within it.
 If

-the test suite is begun with python setup.py test
+the test suite is begun with python setup.py test, then everything

 goes haywire.
 This problem with multiprocessing and unittests on